If you or a family member has had an operation, you need to take care afterwards to ensure you recover properly.

 - Gastrointestinal (stomach and intestine) complications could include a blockage in your bowel, inflammation in your pancreas or gallbladder, or constipation.

-Absorbable (dissolving) stitches don’t need removing and should disappear within two to six weeks.
+Absorbable (dissolving) stitches don’t need removing and should disappear within 2–6 weeks.

 Call 111 for an ambulance immediately if you have any of these symptoms.